 It focuses on delivering an efficient BI solution with an array of BI products.

-Users may utilise relevant insights at scale using the best BI tools in Snowflake’s cloud architecture.
+Users may utilize relevant insights at scale using the best BI tools in Snowflake’s cloud architecture.

-There will be total three stages we will be employing:
+There will be total of three stages we will be employing:

 Stage Instance Name